Blosc/bloscpack/README.rst

 The input is split into chunks since a) we wish to put less stress on main memory and b) because Blosc has a buffer limit of 2GB (Version ``1.0.0`` and above).
 By default the chunk-size is a moderate ``1MB`` which should be fine, even for less powerful machines.
-The last chunk always contains the remainder and has thus size either equal too or less than the rest of the chunks.
+When specifying the desired chunk-size, the last chunk always contains the remainder and has thus size either equal too or less than the rest of the chunks.
+When specifying a desired nchunks you may end up with a final chunks that is either larger than or smaller than the other chunks and may even be zero.

 The following 32 bit header is used for Bloscpack as of version ``0.2.0``.
 The design goals of the new header format are to contain as much information as